 Smoked salt is more expensive than table salt and kosher or rock salt however, it shares the similar, higher price of specialty salts such as Himalayan salt.
 Things like type of wood used, source of the salt, and place of purchase will affect the price.

-Compared to table salt, which can be purchased for as little as $1 per pound, smoked salt is vastly more expensive coming in at around $5 to $20…or more…per pound.
+Compared to table salt, which can be purchased for a few dollars per pound, smoked salt is vastly more expensive coming in at around 10 times or more than that.
+In fact, it is usually sold in much smaller quantities – to keep the package price reasonable – and because a little goes a long way.

 It’s worth noting that smoked salt is typically used in smaller quantities due to its strong flavor, which can make it more cost-effective in the long run.
 Additionally, there are many other types of specialty salts available on the market, such as fleur de sel and black lava salt, which can also be more expensive than regular salt.